Iheanacho's lack of game time a huge worry for Super Eagles

 Regardless, the current situation will worry Super Eagles fans who wish their striker to arrive at the 2021 Afcon full of confidence and with minutes under his belt.

-The unfortunate injury to Victor Osimhen, who returned earlier this week ahead of schedule, has ramped up the attention on the other Nigerian strikers, but Iheanacho is unfortunately not pulling his weight at the moment.
+The unfortunate injury to Victor Osimhen, who returned earlier this week ahead of schedule, has ramped up the attention on the other Nigerian strikers, but Iheanacho is unfortunately not scoring goals at the moment.

 Rodgers explains Iheanacho’s recent lack of game time